Jinseeshah/Excel-data-analysis/README.md

 # Project Key-Points

-Excel data cleaning, Sorting, Visualization, Interactive annual report Dashboard, and Slicing in Excel.
+Excel data cleaning, Sorting, Visualization, data aggregation, Interactive annual report Dashboard, and Slicing in Excel.

 # Outcomes :
 Target women customers of the age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra